Ampakinetic/oxy-node/README.md

 (Optional) Fast sync from a snapshot

 ```
-cd rise
+cd Oxy
-wget https://downloads.rise.vision/snapshots/mainnet/latest -O latestsnap.gz
+wget https://downloads.oxycoin.io/snapshots/mainnet/latest -O latestsnap.gz
 ./manager.sh restoreBackup latestsnap.gz
 ```

 ## Basic node management

-Installer will create a `rise` folder in your homedir.
+Installer will create a `oxy` folder in your homedir.
 Make sure to `cd` to this dir when managing your node.

 Check the status of your node with: